josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🫒_History/❓_why_are_israel_and_palestine_fighting.md

 Palestinians call this the **Nakba** — *catastrophe*. citeturn0search0turn0search5

-The proposed Palestinian Arab state did not emerge.
+The proposed Palestinian state did not emerge.

 After the war: